avariantphi/swewrozka/README.md

 - 👋 Hi, I’m @swewrozka.
-Call me Fay.
+Pronounced "swee-vrouzh-ka".
-- 👀 I’m interested in AI & Cloud computing techniques.
+- 👀 I’m interested in AI & Cloud computing techniques for web applications.
-- 🌱 I’m currently learning Azure AI Fundamentals, Data Structures, and all the things cloud.
+- 🌱 I’m currently learning Web frameworks all the things full-stack
 - 💞️ I’m looking to collaborate on anything that helps distribute technology to the people for the greater good of society.
-- 📫 How to reach me: https://www.linkedin.com/in/e-fay-johnston/
+- 📫 How to reach me: discord @avatiantphi

 <!---
 swewrozka/swewrozka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.